About the Family...

 Hello, my name is Madi and I have had a love for my animals ever since I can remember!
 I started raising animals as a cloverbud in 4-H with two guinea pigs named Izzy and Kenna!
 From that moment, I knew I was hooked!
-I have also been involved in rabbits for several years now.
-I love all the different breeds of rabbits but right now I am specializing in American Fuzzy Lops, English Angoras, and Satin Angoras.
-My recent adventure was taking on Giant Angoras with my sister, Ashley!
-Apart from the rabbits, I am working with American Cavies as well.
+I have also been involved in rabbits for a long time now.
+I love all the different breeds of rabbits but right now I am specializing in Flemish Giants, French Angoras, Giant Angoras, and Satin Angoras.
+My recent adventure was taking on a breeding pair of Silver's.
+Apart from the rabbits, I am working with Jersey Cows and Angora Goats as well.
 I enjoy traveling to shows all around the country and meeting many new friends along the way and was honored to serve last year as the 2017 PA State Rabbit Breeders Queen!
-Outside of the rabbit world, I also participate in a lot of 4-H activities with some of my favorites being fiber arts, baking, and horses.
-I have also been working to build a strong relationship with my miniature horse named Journey in hopes of driving him in the near future.
+Outside of the rabbit industry, I also participate in a lot of 4-H activities with some of my favorites being fiber arts, baking, and horses.
 Aside from all of that, I am known as the "Goat girl" in my family as I enjoy making cheese with the milk, spinning and weaving with the angora goat fiber, and even just running around outside with all of my little goat "kids" on a bright sunny day!
 You might see me around working with my animals or helping in the fiber mill!
 My goal is to attend Penn State University and major in Animal Sciences!